alphagov/govuk-developer-docs/source/manual/howto-remove-change-note-from-whitehall.html.md

 the edition to the content store to be updated.
 1. You will also have to delete the change history as this does not get regenerated automatically.
 This change also has to represented downstream to the content store so you should combine it with the previous step.
-Example PR: https://github.com/alphagov/publishing-api/pull/1167/files
+An example PR can be [found here](https://github.com/alphagov/publishing-api/pull/1167/files)